evobug-com/TKit/README.md

 - **Start/Stop Monitoring** - Toggle automatic switching
 - **Manual Update** - Force update to current window's category
+- **Quick Mapping** - Click the plus (+) button next to your active application to instantly create a mapping for the current process
 - **View History** - See all category changes with timestamps

 <div align="center">